yoursunny/NDNSF/README.md

 * Start NDNSF by executing `nodejs .` or `node .` in NDNSF code directory.
     * Make sure any other programs that listens on port 9695 and 9696 are stopped.
-* Ask local apps to use TCP transport instead of UNIX sockets:
+* Ask local apps to use TCP or WebSocket transport instead of UNIX sockets:
     * NDN-On-Node apps and CCNx Java apps can be used directly.
     * NDNx apps need `NDN_LOCAL_TRANSPORT=tcp` environment variable.
     * CCNx apps need `CCN_LOCAL_TRANSPORT=tcp` environment variable.
-* A WebSocketListener listens on port 9696.
     * NDN-JS apps can connect to `ws://localhost:9696/`
 * Access NDNSF manager webapp at <http://localhost:9696/>